rjsf-team/react-jsonschema-form/README.md

 #### `ArrayFieldTemplate` option

-You can use similar an `ArrayFieldTemplate` to customize how your arrays are rendered.
+You can similarly use an `ArrayFieldTemplate` to customize how your arrays are rendered.

-`ArrayFieldTemplate` is identical to `FieldTemplate`, except it's called for each array.
+`ArrayFieldTemplate` is very similar to `FieldTemplate`, except it's called for each array.
-This allows you to customize the wrappers of each element in an array.
+This allows you to customize your array, and each element in the array.

 ```jsx
 function ArrayFieldTemplate(props) {